 EXCEPTION: If the combined enrollments in grades 9 through 12 causes the cooperative team to qualify for a higher classification, the schools requesting permission for a cooperative team may petition the Board of Directors for an exception to this provision.
-Factors that may be considered by the Board of Directors when evaluating a petition for an exception may include, but are not limited to,
+Factors that may be considered by the Board of Directors when evaluating a petition for an exception may include, but are not limited to, number of participants from each school, how much the combined ADM exceeds the classification cutoff point, and geographic considerations.

-- 5. No students may be cut or displaced by the additional students from the cooperative school(s). - 6.
-Cooperative agreements must be in effect for a minimum of an entire season and may be renewed on an annual basis. - 7.
-Deadlines for applications: Fall Sports, Winter Sports, Spring Sports first official day of practice in that specific sport season according to the ASAA calendar.
-Football the December board of directors meeting. - 8.
-The Executive Director may approve this application if the above conditions are met. - C. The Board of Directors may also approve cooperative school programs for member schools who do not otherwise qualify under these sections.
+5. No students may be cut or displaced by the additional students from the cooperative school(s).

+6. Cooperative agreements must be in effect for a minimum of an entire season and may be renewed on an annual basis.

+7. Deadlines for applications: Fall Sports, Winter Sports, Spring Sports - first official day of practice in that specific sport season according to the ASAA calendar.
+Football - the December board of directors meeting.

+8. The Executive Director may approve this application if the above conditions are met.

+C. The Board of Directors may also approve cooperative school programs for member schools who do not otherwise qualify under these sections.
 Request will only be considered at regular Board of Directors meetings.
-Schools are encouraged to consult with the Executive Director as how to best submit request. - D. Joint Participation Program for 1A and 2A Schools: If a member school classified as 1A or 2A is unable to field a team and is also unable to participate in a cooperative program with another 1A or 2A member school, it may petition the Executive Director for permission for its students to participate on another 1A or 2A member school's team in the same geographical area.
+Schools are encouraged to consult with the Executive Director as how to best submit request.

+D. Joint Participation Program for 1A and 2A Schools: If a member school classified as 1A or 2A is unable to field a team and is also unable to participate in a cooperative program with another 1A or 2A member school, it may petition the Executive Director for permission for its students to participate on another 1A or 2A member school's team in the same geographical area.
 In this section, team has the same definition as stated in Section B. above.
 The schools' enrollments will not be combined in determining the team's classification under the Joint Participation.